tangshuang/.datamanager.js/README.md

   expires: 10*1000, // 10ms cached
   debug: false, // console.log some internal information, now no use
   requester: fetch, // function(url, options), use which library to send request, you can use axios to create a function, default using `fetch`
-  middlewares: [], // [function(options, next)], middlewares to modify request options before send, read more from `middleware` api.
+  middlewares: [], // [function(req, next, stop)], functions to modify request options before send
-}
+  modems: [], // [function(res, next, stop)], functions to modify response when request success }
 ```

 Read more from following `config` api.

-### register(datasource)
+### register(datasources)

-Register a datasource in datamanager, notice, data source is shared with other components which use datamanager, however, transformers are not shared.
+Register datasources in datamanager, notice, data is shared with other components which use datamanager, however, transformers are not shared.

+It is ok if you pass only one datasource here.

 **datasource**